andrewtsun25/djin-next/README.md

 # Linting

 Linting rules are fairly simple, using the recommended ruleset for `eslint`, TypeScript, Next.js and Prettier.
-I've only added [`simple-import-sort`](https://github.com/lydell/eslint-plugin-simple-import-sort) to ensure that imports are sorted correctly.
+Only [`simple-import-sort`](https://github.com/lydell/eslint-plugin-simple-import-sort) was added to ensure that imports are sorted correctly.

 Linting can be achieved using